LieBtrau/AMT5000-24/af-power-amplifier.md

 * C = 39µF → 4x 10µF, 1210 package

 ## Analog input
 An alternative to generating audio by PWM is using a single ended class D amplifier with analog audio input.
-The MP7741 is such a device.
-It's not available on JLCPCB.
+The MP7740 and MP7741 are such devices.
+They're not available on JLCPCB.

 ## I2S input
 This would be the ideal option.
 A single ended class D amplifier with I2S input.
 Unfortunately, all I2S amplifiers I found had balanced audio outputs.